AllenNeuralDynamics/device-spinner/README.md

     my_legs:
         module: device_spinner.factory_utils
         factory: to_list  # returns a list insance
-        args:   # This *will* replace strings with object instances of the same name
+        args:
-        - left_leg
+        - left_leg  # <-- will be replaced by the object instance of the same name
-        - right_leg
+        - right_leg # <-- will be replaced by the object instance of the same name
     left_leg:
         module: robot_lib.robot_parts
         class: Leg